Suicide and Antidepressants

 Medication-induced suicide has taken the life of both younger and older patients.
-Without proper warning of risks from doctors and manufactures, people take antidepressants in hopes of curing their depression.
-The outcomes can be devastating.
+People take antidepressants in hopes of curing their depression.
+But without the proper warning of risks from doctors and manufacturers, the outcomes can be devastating.

 Taking proactive steps like speaking to a doctor or seeking hospitalization can save lives.
 Friends and family can help by recognizing symptoms or unusual behavior.